-For a reconciliation of our Scope 1 and 2, and Scope 3 operational emissions reported in our Annual Report and those within our reduction targets, see page 113.
++ For a reconciliation of our Scope 1 and 2, and Scope 3 operational emissions reported in our Annual Report and those within our reduction targets, see page 113.

-Scope 1 & 2 operational emissions Scope 3 operational emissions 2020 baseline: 19,282 tCO 2 -e 2020 baseline 1 : 34,288 tCO 2 -e Reduction of 21% by 2025 Reduction of 16.3% by 2025 2 Reduction of 42% by 2030 Reduction of 32.7% by 2030 2

-Our progress

-Since 2020, we have reduced our Scope 1 and 2 emissions by 65% from our 2020 baseline, currently exceeding our 2025 target of a 21% reduction.
+Scope 1 & 2 operational emissions Our targets 2020 baseline: $19,282 \text{ tCO}2$ -e Reduction of 21% by 2025 Reduction of 42% by 2030 Our progress Since 2020, we have reduced our Scope 1 and 2 emissions by 65% from our 2020 baseline, currently exceeding our 2025 target of a 21% reduction.
 The main driver of this reduction is the purchase of renewable electricity certificates for our New Zealand and other overseas Scope 2 emissions.
 We continue to look for potential energy efficiency measures and report our location-based emissions in the Annual Report sustainability metrics.
 Our fleet emissions provide the greatest opportunity for ongoing reductions, representing 80% of the remaining Scope 1 and 2 operational emissions required to be reduced in order to meet our target.
 This year we have formalised a strategy to transition 100% of the Group's fleet to hybrid and EVs by 2030.

-Since 2020, we have reduced our Scope 3 emissions by 14% from our 2020 baseline, which is marginally under our 2025 target trajectory by 191 tCO_2 -e.

-The main driver of this reduction is from optimising our freight demand and partnering with a supplier that currently has Australia's largest electric delivery vehicle fleet.

-Freight-related Scope 3 emissions have also reduced 30% this year.
-This is a continued reduction from implementing changes with our courier supplier, optimising operations and improving data availability.

-Air travel continues to represent the greatest challenge, representing 74% of the remaining Scope 3 operational emissions required to be reduced in order to meet this target.
-This year we have embedded a flight emissions dashboard and trained key staff on how to plan and track air travel emissions in line with our target.

-Focus areas

-We continue to work towards transitioning the Group's fleet to 100% hybrid and EVs by 2030.
+Focus areas We continue to work towards transitioning the Group's fleet to 100% hybrid and EVs by 2030.

-We continue to increase business visibility of travel-related emissions and are working closely with our people to manage flight demand.